linkedin/dustjs/guides/using-helpers.md

 ## Select Helper

 The `@select` helper can be nested around the other logic helpers to form a `switch`-like structure, allowing you to take one action based on multiple comparisons with a single key value.
-You move the `key` attribute to `@select` and set only a `value` attribute for each logic helper inside the `@select`.
+You move the `key` attribute into the `@select` helper and set only a `value` attribute for each logic helper inside the `@select`.

 You can specify what to do if none of the conditions are true using a `@none` helper in the `@select`.
 Its opposite, the `@any` helper, is run if any of the conditions are true, in addition to those true conditions.
 Dust evaluates `@any` and `@none` asynchronously, so there can be any number of them in any order.